shibahex/RobloxAutoTrader/README.md

 3. Pop the list/dict and make the best possible trade using config

 # Key features
+Multiple Cookie Management: Add multiple cookies to trade on and alert when premium expires.

-Customization: every little aspect of the events should be able to be changed
+Customization: every little aspect of the events should be able to be changed.

-Algorithm for value requests: scan value requests to see predicted values
+Algorithm for value requests: scan value requests to see predicted values.

-Trade ad poster: post trade ads in discord and in rolimons website
+Trade ad poster: post trade ads in discord and in rolimons website.

-Outbound & Inbound checker: Cancel bad sent trades in the future, and accept good trades inbound
+Outbound & Inbound checker: Cancel bad sent trades in the future, and accept good trades inbound.